 Dorset Council is seeking your views on its idea to create a new school for children with special educational needs and disabilities (SEND) on the former St Mary’s School site near Shaftesbury, against other alternative options for the site.
-The site has the potential to become an inter-generational campus offering educational and community facilities for Dorset children and adults, which could involve a combination of uses.
+The site has the potential to become somewhere that Dorset children and adults can access educational and community facilities for Dorset children and adults, which could involve a combination of uses.

 See an easy read version of this survey.

 Complete the consultation survey about the St Mary's site